RAKWireless/rakwireless-docs/docs/Product-Categories/WisTrio/RAK815/Quickstart/README.md

   caption="Missing Driver for the RAK815 WisTrio LPWAN Tracker" />

 3. Under "**Other devices**" drop down list, an unknown **USB2.0-Serial** driver must appear.
-Right click into it and choose "**Search automaticaLly for updated driver software**".
-Again, before doing so, make sure to have an internet access or it will fail.
+Right click on it and choose "**Search automatically for updated driver software**".
+Again, before doing so, make sure to have internet access or it will fail.

 <rk-img
   src="/assets/images/wistrio/rak815/quickstart/3interfacing/automatic-install.png"